rpeszek/crud-ex-backend-servant/README.md

-Backend support for my polyglot CRUD example/experiment.
+Backend support for my polyglot CRUD 'Thing' example/experiment.
 (That currently only has elm front-end [crud-ex-frontend-elm](https://github.com/rpeszek/crud-ex-frontend-elm.git)).

+__Features:__
+* Servant API for my CRUD 'Thing' example.
-Stubbed server implementation uses STM map as backend for simplicity.
+* Servant server implementation uses STM map as backend for simplicity.
 The data is lost when server is restarted.
+* API compiles to Elm.
+Code to do that is in api-to-elm folder (separate stack/cabal project, see [That README](api-to-elm/README.md)) (Work in progress.)

 __TODOs:__
-* compile Api to Elm
 * compile Api to swagger
-* generate/compile Haskell client
+* compile to a Haskell client
+* compile to other languages?
 * play more with Servant
-* play with persistence (something more than STM)
+* play with persistence (something new and more than STM)

 This is not part of my 'umbrella' polyglot project [typesafe-web-polyglot](https://github.com/rpeszek/typesafe-web-polyglot.git) yet.